johnfedoruk/bangular/aio/content/guide/ngmodule-vs-jsmodule.md

 The NgModule classes differ from JavaScript module classes in the following key ways:

 * An NgModule bounds [declarable classes](guide/ngmodule-faq#q-declarable) only.
-Declarables are the only classes that matter to the [Angular compiler](guide/ngmodule-faq#q-angular-compiler).
+Declarables are the only classes that matter to the [Bangular compiler](guide/ngmodule-faq#q-bangular-compiler).
 * Instead of defining all member classes in one giant file as in a JavaScript module, you list the module's classes in the `@NgModule.declarations` list.
 * An NgModule can only export the [declarable classes](guide/ngmodule-faq#q-declarable)